-As I ease back into neuroscience, I’m going back and re-reading old textbooks, as well as picking up new ones.
+As I ease back into neuroscience after being accepted into a PhD program, I’m going back and re-reading old textbooks, as well as picking up new ones.
 I’m refreshing my memory and also learning a ton of new things, including from the books below.
 In order from highest to lowest perceived difficulty, here are some of my recent neuroscience reads.

 Clinical Neuroanatomy Made Ridiculously Simple by Stephen Goldberg